voxpupuli/puppet-openvmtools/README.markdown

 ##### `manage_epel`

-Boolean that determines if stahnma-epel is required for packages.
+Boolean that determines if puppet-epel is required for packages.
 This should only needed for RedHat (EL) 6.
 Default: auto-set, platform specific